Domagoj00056/Numerical-Linear-Algebra/README.md

 $$
 \frac{d^2 y}{dx^2} -xy = 0
 $$
 which is Airy's equation and arises in various applied problems including in optics and quantum mechanics.
 The equation has solutions which are defined in terms of the special functions $Ai(x)$ and $Bi(x)$ the [Airy functions](https://en.wikipedia.org/wiki/Airy_function) of first and second kind.
-We won't write these out, but as you can see from the link they are defined in terms of improper integrals.
-They can be obtained in Python using the `scipy.special` module, see [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.airy.html).

 The general solution is given by

 $$